WEEK 04: Appropriation and African American Music

 Phonograph records and jazz came of age at roughly the same time, in the early years of the twentieth century, and both sort of “hit” in the 1910s.
 In the miniseries Jazz, Ken Burns tells the story of the famous cornet-player Freddie Keppard, a major sensation in the emerging jazz scene (or “jass” as it was originally called):

 Interestingly, Keppard chose not to be recorded because he was afraid of having his stuff appropriated.
 Unfortunately, the appropriative technology of recording marched forward without him.
-In the early days of jazz, both black and white musicians were developing the genre, but it was the white ones who had greater access to capital, technology, and the large and more affluent white audience, many of whom were racist.
-This is not to say that black musicians didn't sometimes profit from recordings too, and black performers and songwriters definitely found a new source of prosperity because of jazz's popularity.
-It is also not to say that white musicians took advantage of black musicians.
-It's just to point out in a society with a large white majority, where a large portion of those white people were racist, there were many opportunities where white people had unfair advantages and got disproportionate recognition.
+In the early days of jazz, both Black and White musicians were developing the genre, but it was the White ones who had greater access to capital, technology, and the large and more affluent White audience, many of whom were racist.
+This is not to say that Black musicians didn't sometimes profit from recordings too, and Black performers and songwriters definitely found a new source of prosperity because of jazz's popularity.
+It is also not to say that White musicians took advantage of Black musicians.
+It's just to point out in a society with a large White majority, where a large portion of those White people were racist, there were many opportunities where White people had unfair advantages and got disproportionate recognition.

 Cultural Appropriation in the form of vanillization